TomasHubelbauer/puppeteer-bazos-cz-scraper/README.md

 Consider taking screenshots myself (as opposed to using trace) and stitching those together to a GIF instead.

-Stretch the page to the full window size (there is some viewport trick for this) so that the resulting animation doesn't suffer from white space.

 The related Puppeteer GitHub issue also discusses using CDP directly to start a
 screencast: